NKunts/Portfolio/README.md

 - Work in your own solution branch cloned from this skeleton.
 - Each mission builds on the previous one.
 Complete them in order for best results.
+- Run `mission_control.py` to test your implementation.
+In case of doubt ask one of the briliant "scientists" or run the solution branch.
 - Ask questions and collaborate with other participants!

 ## Requirements